Ottawa police further reduce ‘secure area’ of downtown

 The City of Ottawa says city services that were unavailable during the occupation are now reopening.

-The Rideau branch of the Ottawa Public Library reopens today, as do the clinics at the University of Ottawa Minto Complex and at the Vanier South Hub, located at 311 McArthur Ave.
+The Rideau branch of the Ottawa Public Library reopens today, as do the vaccination clinics at the University of Ottawa Minto Complex and at the Vanier South Hub, located at 311 McArthur Ave.
 All sexual health and harm reduction services at the Sexual Health Clinic on 179 Clarence St. and the Ottawa Dental Clinic on 40 Cobourg St. will also be open.

 Ottawa City Hall and the underground municipal parking lot will reopen today.
 The Employment and Social Services (ESS) office, located at 370 Catherine St. will also reopen.